null

 How to Install: A Step-by-Step Guide

-Use a standard 1/4" Punch Tool (like the Purple Handle or Miracle Punch) to create a hole in your 1/2" or larger poly mainline tubing.
+Lay out your 1/2" (or larger) poly tubing.
+Use a standard 1/4" Punch Tool like the Purple Handle or Miracle Punch to create a clean hole where you want your drip tape row to start.

 Complete Your System